niks060504/RFM-Customer-Segmentation-Analysis/README.md

 * **Language:** SQL
 * **BI & Visualization:** Google Looker Studio
 * **Collaboration:** Google Slides, Google Docs

+### Data Source
+The dataset used for this analysis is the "Online Retail II" dataset, publicly available from the UCI Machine Learning Repository.
+You can find the dataset on [Kaggle](https://www.kaggle.com/datasets/carrie1/ecommerce-data).

 ### Project Workflow
 The project followed the complete data analytics lifecycle: